Shannara: Word & Void

 The Word & Void series (also called The Word and The Void) focuses on John Ross and Nest Freemark, forced acquaintances who use magic given to them from the Word to prevent mankind from being overcome by the demonic forces of the Void.
 The trilogy consists of Running with the Demon, A Knight of the Word, and Angel Fire East and is predominantly set in 1990's and early 2000's Illinois.
 It follows Nest Freemark, a girl with magical abilities who has no known relationship to any Shannara character.
 Before the publication of Armageddon's Children it was unclear whether this trilogy existed within the Shannara universe.
 It has since been revealed as the "ultimate prequel" to the Shannara novels.

 The Genesis of Shannara

 The Genesis of Shannara series consists of Armageddon's Children, The Elves of Cintra and The Gypsy Morph.
 They cover events during The Great Wars, which are alluded to often in the Shannara series.

 Legends of Shannara

 The Legends of Shannara series consists of Bearers of the Black Staff and The Measure of the Magic.

+The First Druids of Shannara

+The First Druids of Shannara series consists of Galaphile and Brona..
+They cover the origin of druids in Shannara.